CEL-SCI (NYSEAMERICAN:CVM) Cut to Sell at StockNews.com

 CEL-SCI Company Profile

-CEL-SCI Corp. is a biotechnology company, which engages in the research, development, and manufacture of investigational immunotherapy products for the treatment of cancer and infectious diseases.
-Its product pipeline includes Multikine and Ligand Epitope Presentation System (LEAPS).
-Multikine is an investigational immunotherapy for the potential treatment of head and neck cancers.
+CEL-SCI Corporation, a clinical-stage biotechnology company, engages in the research, development, and manufacturing of immune systems for the treatment of cancer and other diseases.
+The company's lead investigational immunotherapy is Multikine, a Leukocyte Interleukin injection, which has completed a pivotal Phase 3 clinical trial for patients, who are diagnosed with locally advanced primary squamous cell carcinoma of the head and neck.

 - Get a free research report on CEL-SCI from StockNews.com